 Augmented reality cosmetics.
 They don't just show: they narrate.

-Again: such systems will be able to add, but also replace.
-In a recent collaboration with Maybelline, Ripert's team created an Instagram filter that digitally erases the user's eyebrows and allows them to "draw" new ones with products such as brow pastels from the US cosmetics company.
-In this case, not only the final result is shown, but also gives an idea of how intuitive the use of the product is.
+Again: systems of this kind can add, but also replace.
+In a recent collaboration with Maybelline, Ripert's team created an Instagram filter that digitally erases the user's eyebrows and allows them to "draw" new ones with products such as the US cosmetics company's eyebrow crayons.
+In this case you not only show the final result, but also give an idea of how intuitive the use of the product is.

 The goal is to create a real narrative.
-For NYX, Poplar created a "haunted house"virtual" that allows users to meet horror-style characters and virtually try on their makeup.
+For NYX, on Halloween Poplar created a “haunted house” virtual show that allows users to meet horror-style characters and virtually try on their makeup.

 Yes, ok, it's a lot of fun and interactive, but do people buy?

 The question arises, said that dear journalist known to us boomers.
-And yes, because even for cosmetics there is a fine line between a passing "gimmick" and revolutionary technology.
-QR codes, for example, waited a decade before doing their part (I'm thinking of interactive menus in Covid times).
-Whether AR will ever reach that level of ubiquity, in the beauty industry or elsewhere, remains to be seen.
+And yes, because even for cosmetics there is a fine line between a temporary "gimmick" and a revolutionary technology.
+QR codes, for example, waited a decade before playing their part (I'm thinking of interactive menus in times of Covid).
+It remains to be seen whether AR will ever reach that level of ubiquity, in the beauty industry or elsewhere.

-There is also the question of how effective the technology actually is in representing the nuances of an actual product on the face.
-Filters create the "wow" effect, but often fail to capture the subtleties of lighting that discerning customers only find live.
-It all depends on how well you refine the level of detail.
+There's also the question of how effective the technology actually is at representing the nuances of an actual product on the face.
+Filters create the “wow” effect, but often fail to capture the subtleties of lighting that discerning clients only find in person.
+It all depends on how much the level of detail is perfected.

 And then my usual paranoid doubts

-You will certainly not have taken into account (or yes, if you are obsessed too) of the fact that our faces are also biometric data.
+You will certainly not have taken into account (or yes, if you are obsessed too) the fact that our faces are also biometric data.
 How will they be treated?
-And oh well, I'm exaggerated, I know.
+Oh well, I'm exaggerating, I know.
 But there is also the question of identity.
-Will our analogue or digital version count more in a few years?
+In a few years, will our analogue or digital version matter more?

 In a few years, will wearing makeup mean spending time in front of a mirror amidst various cosmetics, or will it be like choosing a virtual character in the Sims game?